chri3i/Tinvaak2/README.md

 Tinvaak is a list focused on making Skyrim: Special Edition (SSE) into an actual roleplaying game.
 Many new mechanics and changes are present to offer an alternate take on the game.
 You can view many of these changes in the [showcase video from DroppedIceCream](https://www.youtube.com/watch?v=4N0cOrv5Crc), the [official trailer](https://youtu.be/8bLSGfok47g) and the [Changes to Gameplay](https://github.com/Althro/Tinvaak2/blob/main/Changes%20to%20Gameplay.md) article.

+Support for the list is handled on the [official Animonculory discord server](https://discord.gg/DffHKcszfg).

 This work is licensed under a
 [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].